hetznercloud/cli/docs/reference/hcloud_server_attach-to-network.md

 ### Options

 ```
-      --alias-ips ipSlice   Additional IP addresses to be assigned to the server (default [])
+      --alias-ips ipSlice   Additional IP addresses to be assigned to the Server (default [])
   -h, --help                help for attach-to-network
-      --ip ip               IP address to assign to the server (auto-assigned if omitted)
+      --ip ip               IP address to assign to the Server (auto-assigned if omitted)
   -n, --network string      Network (ID or name) (required)
 ```